 In a second step, the uptake of phosphate to Fe precipitates was modelled with two models using different concepts.
 First, surface complexation to ferrihydrite was considered using the Dzombak and Morel (1990) model.
 Surface complexation of carbonate and silicate to ferrihydrite was included, using the stability constants of Van Geen et al. (1994) and Bonte (2013).
-Second, precipitation of a ideal solid-solution between

-20 amorphous Fe hydroxide and strengite (Fe(III)PO4) was considered (Griffioen, 2006).
+Second, precipitation of an ideal solid-solution with two endmembers, amorphous Fe hydroxide (Fe(OH)3) and strengite (FePO4 · 2 H2O), was considered (Fox, 1989; Griffioen, 2006).
+The formation of the solid-solution during the oxidation of Fe(II) was modelled using the solubility products of amorphous Fe hydroxide and strengite from the WATEQ4F database.
+Surface complexation was not included in the solid-solution model.